patchless/patchless/README.md

 (you won't see much ;) then edit index.js, comment out different modules and see that it still works.

+you'll also need to be running `ssb-names` plugin on your sbot.

 ## goals

 This repo will not become a fully fledged, shiny, ssb app.